 - Add the olives and sundried tomato slices onto the dough and combine to ensure they are evenly distributed throughout.
 Don't overmix though or your sundried tomatoes with completely meld into the dough (not a bad thing really, as they will still taste great, but visually I prefer to have the red tomato stripes running through the flatbread).

 - Lightly flour a board and rolling pin.
 Take a sixth of the dough and roll into a ball shape.
 Flatten it out with the rolling pin until it is around 5mm thick.
+If you are rolling pin-less, you can always flatten them with you hands for a more rustic finish.

-- Heat a griddle pan over a medium flame – NO OIL is required as you will be dry-cooking the flatbread.
+- Heat a griddle pan over a medium flame - no oil is required as you will be dry-cooking the flatbread.
 Now pop your raw gluten free flatbread into the pan and allow to cook on each side for around 3 minutes.
 I like them to still be slightly doughy in the middle to stop the bread from becoming too dry.

 - Repeat steps 4 and 5 until you have a neat little stack of gluten free flatbread and then you are ready to serve!
 These are best eaten straight away while they are warm, or put aside and blast in the microwave just before you are ready to serve.